Yes! We can help determine if you are eligible for Medicaid and assist in the enrollment process.

 You have the right to a safe, legal, ethical, and efficient process.
 You have the right to separate legal counsel, if you desire, and to review all related legal documents ahead of time.
 You have the right to keep copies of anything you sign.

-You have the right to peace of mind.
+You have the right to peace of mind that the prospective adoptive parents have been carefully screened, are home study approved, and have participated in adoption education.
 Every prospective adoptive parent should be screened to make sure they will provide your baby with a safe and loving home.
 A licensed agency like ADOPTIONS OF INDIANA completes a thorough home study evaluating the family’s social, emotional, medical, and financial stability.
 We also require all of our adoptive families to complete several hours of pre-adoption education to prepare them as adoptive parents and help them understand adoption from the birth parent’s perspective.

 You have the right to choose an open adoption.
 You should be able to select an adoptive family that desires the same level of openness in their adoption plan.

 You have the right to take as much time as you need to make an adoption plan.
 Nothing you say or do prior to the birth of your child is binding in any way.
 This is an important decision and you should take as much time as you need and be sure that adoption is the right choice for you and your baby before signing legal documents.